AlexDevGH/SpringBootMVCCRUDWebH2JPAThymeleafExample/README.md

 Clone the project in Spring Tool Suite

-Launch the project with Spring Boot
+Launch the Spring Boot project

 navigate to localhost:8080/fatture